ed-andre/betterjobs-snow/README.md

 ## Migration Notes

-This project has been migrated from BigQuery to Snowflake to provide:
+This project has been migrated from BigQuery to Snowflake as a personal experiment to compare the performance and capabilities of the two platforms.
+It will be migrated again to BigQuery with the hope of making it compatible with both platforms with minimal feature disparity.
-- Better performance for analytics workloads
-- More cost-effective data storage and compute
-- Enhanced support for semi-structured data
-- Improved integration with modern BI tools
-- Better separation of compute and storage

 ## Contributing